 RELATED STUDENT SERVICES

-The delivery of related services vary by individual student needs, as well as by division.
+The delivery of related services varies by individual student needs, as well as by division.

 As students approach 5th grade and near the transition into our Upper School division, services often shift to focus on functional, context-based competencies that will prepare them for experiences in a variety of environments; Upper School services are largely integrated into academic seminars and elective classes in order to provide natural opportunities for skill building in nuanced situations.